Correlation Functions and Stochastic Feynman Rules for Self-Interacting Scalar Fields: Conclusion

 \section{Conclusion}

 In this paper, we provided an overview of stochastic quantization for self-interacting scalar fields $\phi(x, t)$ with $\phi^3$ interaction.
 Utilizing perturbative solution of the Langevin equation, we empirically calculated two types of NLO of two-point correlation functions at both finite and large fictitious times.
-We checked that the summed topologically identical stochastic diagrams over all possible fictitious-time orderings at large fictitious times yielded results consistent with NLO in QFT.
-Then we introduced a formalism for fictitious-time ordering diagrams which enabled us to figure out all possible fictitious-time orderings.
-Moreover, through the integration of this approach with our new method, checkmark strategy, we could directly write down contributions of specific stochastic diagram with its fictitious-time ordering.
-On the fictitious-time ordering diagrams, we established a method for assigning signs, $\xi$'s, inside the propagators, where their values are either $\pm1$ or $-1$, contingent upon whether the lines are doubly mentioned.
+Then, for a simple discussion of correlation functions, we introduced a formalism for fictitious-time ordering diagrams which enabled us to figure out all possible fictitious-time orderings.
+Moreover, through the integration of this approach with our new method, checkmark strategy, we could directly write down contributions of specific stochastic diagram with its fictitious-time ordering, contingent upon whether the momentum lines are doubly mentioned.
 Based on this method, we established the stochastic Feynman rules at both finite ($\forall t > \tau$ and $\exists t < \tau$) and large fictitious times.
 We formulated the rules in both integral forms and fully expanded forms, utilizing the checkmark strategy.
 In the case of the rules $\exists t < \tau$, temporal cutoffs were applied to unconnected propagators, effectively serving as temporal initial conditions.
 One remarkable observation was that all contributions $\exists t < \tau$ approach zero at equilibrium.
-We provided more rigorous descriptions to address two specific situations; one-loop structures in $\phi^4$ theory and unconnected lines where the fictitious-time ordering between them is undetermined.
-In the first case we should not count the loop-momenta within the propagators for unconnected lines, while for the latter case there was no need to artificially define fictitious-time orderings between the unconnected lines.
+Our method of utilizing fictitious-time orderings provided more general descriptions to address calculating two specific situations; one-loop structures in $\phi^4$ theory and unconnected lines where the corresponding fictitious-time variables are independent.
 As a result, we generalized the stochastic Feynman rules at both finite and large fictitious times.
+We emphasize that our primary approach, directly utilizing fictitious-time orderings, is apparent in that it serves a unique understanding of correlation functions in stochastic quantization, especially for the non-equilibrium state.